ANGLeS Challenge Championship: July 20th

 Workshops were broadcast live on our Facebook!

-State Championship Competition: July 19th and 20th at New Mexico State University
+State Championship Competition: July 20th at New Mexico State University

 Grand Prize: A trip for the 5 flight crew and the flight director to Johnson Space Center in Houston, Texas!